AlVicente/physicalcomputing/Homework/Week6 - Midterm/readme.md

 ## Skittle Picker

+#### -Ideation-
-#### The general idea for this build-project:
-##### An automated "gumball machine," which sorts and presents your skittle of choice in a container.
-It is different than a mere sorter, as the person gets to pick the color skittle desired on an interface.
+##### The general idea for this build-project: An automated "gumball machine" which, via a sorter wheel, scoops a random Skittle from a bowl receptacle inside the toy.
+It drops your skittle of choice in a container.
+This toy is different from a mere sorter, as the person gets to pick the color Skittle desired on an interface.
+##### (edit1: You must choose the right Skittle color from the interface.
+This sets the internal sorter wheel into motion, whereby it is scooped and carried past a color detector.
+If you guessed the wrong color, an annoying buzzer starts blaring.
+The wheel continues rotating and drops the Skittle back in the receptacle and stops.
+The buzzer only stops when you choose the right Skittle, which is passed through a "gate" (maybe using a mini-servo) connected to the Skittle receptacle in front of the toy.

-#### Materials: Arduino Uno, TCS34725 Color Sensor, Continuous Rotation Servo
+#### Materials: Arduino Uno, TCS34725 Color Sensor, Continuous Rotation Servo, Mini-Servo